Dub edits: Where Are the Vikings Anyway?

 In the 4Kids dub, she instead says this (while doing some bizarre unidentifiable "foreign" accent):

 The word Fahrvergnügen is a German neologism meaning "driving enjoyment" created as part of a Volkswagen ad campaign in the United States from 1990.
-It has nothing to do with vikings.
+It has nothing to do with Vikings.
 4Kids inserted it because... it's not English?
 Do they not understand that Germany is not part of Scandinavia?
-Or were they just being racist?
 Why did they feel the need to reference a car commercial that was already dated, and would become completely forgotten in about five minutes?
 Did they get paid by Volkswagen?
 Or rather, did they get sued by Volkswagen for this?
 It's also not funny.

 Afterwards, when everyone is aboard, in Japanese, Brock and Ash discuss how lucky they are that they happened upon a ship.
 4Kids changed their dialogue to this: